wavefrontHQ/docs/pages/doc/users_groups.md

 3. To change a group's users or permission:
    2. Select the group you want to change.
    3. Select **Add User**, **Remove User**, **Grant Permission**, or **Revoke Permission**.

    **Note:** If you revoke permission for a group, all users in that group no longer have the permission unless they belong to another group with that permission or they have the individual permission.

-## Managing the Everyone Group

-All users in Wavefront are members of the Everyone group, which was created when Wavefront enabled the more fine-grained access model that includes groups and ACLs.
-Here's what you need to know:

-* All users, including Super Admin, are always in the Everyone group.
-You cannot remove users from the Everyone group.
-* You can change the permissions assigned to the Everyone group.
-By default, the group has no explicit permissions, which means users can browse data but cannot modify anything.
-* If you use access management in your environment, you can share a dashboard with the Everyone group to:
-  - Give View & Modify access to users who have Dashboard permissions
-  - Give View access to users who don't have Dashboard permissions

 ## Managing Users